scarlettiron/React-BoilerPlate-Login-With-Validation/README.md

 ## There are two versions of login forms

-## Form1 uses state to handle loading and errors and a form to handle user input for validation and request : src/components/forms/Form1
+## Form1 uses state to handle loading and errors and an HTML form to handle user input for validation and request : src/components/forms/Form1

-## Form2 uses state to manage loading and errors as well as all user input for valiation and request : src/components/forms/Form2
+## Form2 uses state to manage loading and errors as well as all user input for validation and request : src/components/forms/Form2

 ## Form1 is the deafault